-- Greater flexibility in work location and hours for the employee, which can help with a better work-life balance.
+- Greater flexibility in work location and hours for the employee.
+It can help with a better work-life balance.

 - Help the company make more profit and have a happier workforce.
 It doesn’t just improve productivity, but also cuts costs in terms of office expenses, for example.

-Telecommuting has plenty of benefits, but its popularity has largely been driven by the advances in technology.
+Telecommuting has plenty of benefits.
+But its popularity has largely been driven by advances in technology.
 If you go back just a few decades, working from home would have been a lot harder and more costly.